ibm-cloud-docs/Cloudant/api/cloudant_query.md

 or an element from an array,
 then the match is considered a success.

-> **Note**: Like Cloudant Search indexes, Cloudant Query indexes of `type: text` are limited to 200 results when queried.
+Like Cloudant Search indexes, Cloudant Query indexes of `type: text` are limited to 200 results when queried.
+{: tip}

 <div id="selector-translation"></div>

 ### Selector conversion
+{: #selector-conversion}

 A standard Lucene search expression might not fully implement the wanted JSON-based {{site.data.keyword.cloudant_short_notm}} query syntax.
 Therefore,